 - Focuses on developing and producing a larger scale documentary, including research, story development, writing, filming and editing.
 Credit given for only one of CMCL-C 435 or MSCH-P 435.
 (4 credit hours.)

-- (approved internship at IU Libraries Moving Image Archive) P: Junior or senior standing; at least 12 semester credit hours completed in the school; advanced arrangement with academic advisor.
+- (approved internship at IU Libraries Moving Image Archive) P: At least junior standing; at least 12 credit hours completed in the school; and application for internship credit approved by the school.
+Application is available on the Media School website.
 Faculty-supervised work in a media field related to student's academic interests.
 Credits based on at least 45 work hours per credit hour with a maximum of 6 credit hours applied toward the B.A. in Media or the B.S. in Game Design.
 Student must write a critical analysis paper and be evaluated by a workplace supervisor.
 May be repeated for a maximum of 6 credit hours in CMCL-C 382, MSCH-I 382, MSCH-I 497, MSCH-X 472, or TEL-T 497.
 (1–3 credit hours.)